Convergence of Unadjusted Langevin in High Dimensions: Delocalization of Bias: Discussions and Generalization with Asymptotic Arguments

 Recall our definition $V(x) = -\log \pi(x)$.
 Let $\cL$ and $\cL_h$ be the generators of the continuous Langevin dynamics and the unadjusted Langevin algorithm, respectively.
 By definition, $\cL u = \nabla \log \pi \cdot \nabla u + \Delta u$ and

 Below we calculate the first order formula for the bias of an observable $f$.
-We assume that $f$ is sufficiently regular so that the Taylor expansions and integration by parts used in the Proof of Proposition \ref{prop-formula} below are valid.
-In this section, we use the notation $A=o(h)$ to mean that the term $A$ is a higher order term than $h$ as $h \to 0$. \begin{proposition} Without loss of generality, assume $\int f \pi = 0$.
-Then it holds that Moreover, we also have the following formula:
+Here, we use the notation $A=o(h)$ to mean that the term $A$ is a higher order term than $h$ as $h \to 0$. \begin{proposition} Without loss of generality, assume $\int f \pi = 0$.
+Then, under regularity assumptions provided in Appendix \ref{appendix-A Formula for the Asymptotic Bias}, it holds that Moreover, we also have the following formula: